-Members of the Rotary Club of Philadelphia continue to enjoy great fellowship with each other at two scheduled Thursday luncheon meetings each month at the Union League in center city Philadelphia.
+Members of the Rotary Club of Philadelphia continue to enjoy great fellowship with each other at two scheduled Thursday luncheon meetings each month at the Pyramid Club in center city Philadelphia.
 The Philadelphia Rotarians can also meet with their affiliated “Happy Hour” club one evening each month.

 • The Rotary Club of Philadelphia has been the home to two Rotary International Presidents – Glenn Mead (1912-13) and Guy Gundaker (1923-24).
 Current member Lynmar Brock has served as a past Director of Rotary International.
 Many of the Rotary clubs in the Greater Philadelphia area can trace their roots back to the Rotary Club of Philadelphia as their “mother” club.

 Internationally, Rotary’s efforts also promote health and literacy, reduce poverty and hunger, fight pollution, assist in disaster situations, and attempt to build peace and goodwill internationally.
 The many positive global impacts of Rotary have been and continue to be staggering.